@fluxStyles

 4. Keep your keys secure as they grant access to your account and devices.

 The easiest way to get started.
-Turn your Android device into a powerful SMS gateway in minutes.
+Turn your Android device into a powerful automation gateway in minutes.

 Requirements